mobbr/mobbr-api-v1/payments/README.md

     invoiced (=FALSE)   : TRUE or FALSE, will only pay recipients that have complete profiles annotated (=TRUE)   : TRUE or FALSE, leaves internal bookkeeping in (fields starting with a .) referrer (=NULL)    : URL, the origin of the payment

+Examples of recipients that can be put in the `data` argument:
+- me@mail.com
+- mailto:me@mail.com
+- https://github.com/patricksavalle (personal profile page of any site listed by `GET /api_v1/api/oauth_providers`)
+- https://github.com/mobbr/mobbr-api-v1 (any URL that has Mobbr support)
+- a JSON payment script, see example below

 **Example 1**, previewing only recipients of a payment to a Github URL, no amount or currency specified.